DigitalHarborFoundation/mc-setup/tools-setup.md

 ### Install Java
 **Note:** Only do this step if you're unable to run the _launcher.jar_ file.
 You'll receive an alert saying that there is no Java SDK to open the .jar file.

+- To check if this is necessary, type _which java_ in a terminal prompt.
+If you get a pathway as a response, Java is installed.
+Still run _launcher.jar_ to double check.
+If you can't run the file, or _which java_ doesn't return a pathway, move through the next steps.
 - Use Homebrew to install the latest Java SDK.
 This is needed to run MinecraftEDU.
 - Type the following into Terminal and press enter:
 ```bash